jeevancodesgh/ledger-craft-app/README.md

-# LedgerCraft - Expense Tracking & Invoice Management
+# EasyBizInvoice - Effortless Invoicing & Business Management

-A modern PWA expense tracking application built with React, TypeScript, and Supabase.
+A modern PWA for invoicing and business management, built with React, TypeScript, and Supabase.

 ## Key Features